 A Runner and Gym-goer with Costochondritis

 Jess came to me with a 7-month history of Costochondritis, which is the medical term for inflammation of the cartilage that joins your ribs to your sternum (chest bone).
-This area is known as the costochondral joint, and we have 7 pairs of them.
+This area is known as the costosternal joint, and we have 7 pairs of them.
 It can also affect the costochondral junctions of the ribs.

 For Jess, this had come about due to poor posture, and was provoked by driving, kick boxing, workouts at the gym, running, dancing on a night out, playing pool in the pub and lifting shopping bags.

 She had been to see her GP twice, and had undergone a course of treatment with a Chiropractor, which only helped to a small degree, but didn’t get to the root cause of the problem and as a result, 7 months on, her symptoms were persisting.

 On examination, it was evident that she had poor posture, and there was a significant degree of stiffness and restriction in her thoracic spine (mid back).
 Now, if we consider the anatomy of our rib cage; the thoracic spine forms joints with the ribs at the back (the costovertebral and costotransverse joints), the ribs then run around our rib cage, and form joints with the sternum at the front (costochondral joints), and because of the stiffness at the back, the costochondral joints at the front were simply getting overloaded and becoming inflamed.